Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 # Spatial information of a unitcell

-The first step toward the complete description of a quantum lattice system is the understanding of the spatial information of a unitcell.
+The first step toward completely describing a quantum lattice system is understanding the spatial information of a unitcell.

 ## Construction of a lattice

 In general, a lattice has translation symmetry.
-This symmetry introduces an equivalence relation for the points in a lattice when they can be translated into each other by multiple times of the translation vectors.
-This observation sets the mathematical foundation of the unitcell construction.
-As a result, it is enough for a lattice to restrict all points within the origin unitcell together with the translation vectors.
+This symmetry introduces an equivalence relation for the points in a lattice when they can be translated into each other by multiples of the translation vectors.
+This observation sets the mathematical foundation for the unitcell construction.
+As a result, it is sufficient to represent a lattice by restricting all points within the origin unitcell along with the translation vectors.

 [`Lattice`](@ref) is the simplest structure to encode all the spatial information within the origin unitcell.
-Apparently, it must contain all the coordinates of the points in the origin unitcell and the translation vectors of the lattice.
-It also appears to be useful to associate a lattice with a name.
+It must contain the coordinates of all points in the origin unitcell and the translation vectors of the lattice.
+It is also useful to associate a lattice with a name.
 Therefore, in this package, [`Lattice`](@ref) has three attributes:
 * `name::Symbol`: the name of the lattice
 * `coordinates::Matrix{<:Number}`: the coordinates of the points within the origin unitcell
 * `vectors::Vector{<:StaticArraysCore.SVector}`: the translation vectors of the lattice

-[`Lattice`](@ref) can be constructed by offering the coordinates, with optional keyword arguments to specify its name and translation vectors:
+[`Lattice`](@ref) can be constructed by providing the coordinates, with optional keyword arguments to specify its name and translation vectors:
 ```jldoctest unitcell
 julia> Lattice([0.0])
 Lattice(lattice)